romychab/effects-hilt-plugin/README.md

 - show an alert dialog and get the user choice in view-model
 - show toasts, snackbars, etc.

-1. Define one or more interfaces of side-effects:
+1. Define one or more interfaces of MVI-effects:

    ```kotlin
    interface UiEffects {